 Possums in urban gardens in Albany and Bunbury have been in the spot light in January and February.
 In particular, Dr Rochelle Steven from the University

-from the University of Western Australia are on the look out for the critically endangered
+of Queensland and Bronte Van Helden a PhD Candidate from the University of Western Australia, have been on the look out for the critically endangered

-With help from citizen scientist residents they are undertaking mammal surveys in urban gardens in the two cities in January and February.
-The researchers are looking for the presence of both native and introduced mammals, including common brush-tailed possums, western ring-tailed possums, quenda and rats.
-They are also taking echo-meter recordings which will be analysed after the surveys to check for the presence of microbats.
+With help from citizen scientist residents they have been undertaking mammal surveys in the two cities to look for the presence of both native and introduced mammals, including common brush-tailed possums, western ring-tailed possums, quenda and rats.
+They also took echo-meter recordings which will be analysed to check for the presence of microbats.

 The surveys will help us better understand the urban mammal communities residing in the two cities.